Health & Safety

 New policies and procedures are now in place for the health and safety of our visitors and staff:

 - All visitors should practice social distancing and maintain a distance of at least six feet from other guests and groups.

-- All visitors and staff are required to wear a cloth face covering while occupying indoor spaces, including restrooms and the Visitor Center, and when near others.
+- All visitors and staff are required to wear a cloth face covering while occupying indoor spaces (including restrooms, the Visitor Center, and the Rockshelter enclosure) and when near others.

 - The number of visitors permitted in indoor spaces is limited to 50% capacity so social distancing can be maintained.